andreypopp/reactdown/README.md

     But it's actually a React component.

-    You can call instantiate other components directly
+    You can instantiate other components directly:

     <TwitterFeed username="@andreypopp" />